-On our blog we have talked at length about innovations changing the face of the Polish transport.
-From the first electric truck in our country, through innovations in BDF systems to the expansion of the LNG sector, Gniotpol Trailers is actively involved in the development of the industry in Poland.
-However, we do not concentrate only on the future of our company.
-In today’s article we are going to take a broader look at the topic, discussing and analysing the position our country occupies in the European transport industry.
+On our blog, we have often talked about innovations that are changing the face of Polish transport and its role in the world.
+From the first electric truck in our country, to new products in the field of BDF systems, and ending with the expansion of the LNG sector, Gniotpol Trailers actively participates in the process of developing the industry in Poland.
+However, we do not limit ourselves only to the perspective of our company.
+In today’s article, we will take a broader look at the topic, discussing and analyzing the role and position that our country occupies in the European transport industry.

 A Slow Return to Normal

-The transport industry was definitely affected by the pandemic in 2020.
-Globally, the contract logistics market was significantly affected by the lockdowns imposed by governments in many countries around the world.
-The crisis stamped its influence on Europe.
-According to a Transport Intelligence report cited by trans.info, the contract logistics market shrunk by 5.1%.
+The transport industry clearly felt the effects of the pandemic in 2020.
+On a global scale, not only Polish transport but also the entire contract logistics market has suffered significantly due to lockdowns introduced in many countries around the world.
+The crisis has also left its mark on Europe.
+According to the Transport Intelligence report cited by trans.info, the contract logistics market shrank by 5.1%.
 And while 2021 saw a significant improvement, we still haven’t fully made up for the loss of 2020.

 According to the report of the International Road Transport Union (IRU), demand for transport services in Europe continues to grow.
 The problem, however, is the lack of professional drivers to fulfil the orders.
 IRU estimates that the current shortage in human resources in Europe is at the level of 17%.
 Even though this has improved compared to previous years, we still have to realise the gravity of the challenge facing the transport industry.
 In the UK itself, the situation has become so complicated that the government has come up with a plan to involve the military in handling logistics chains.